sherlock-audit/2022-08-sentiment-judging/076-M/1-report.md

 1. Add ReEntrancy guard from openzeppelin to main entry functions, mostly all functions in `AccountManager`.
 2. Add correct token checks to uniswap v2 controller.

+## Sentiment Team
+We found an additional issue reported by a community member which was not a real exploit but exploited a vulnerability in the logic.
+Would request the auditors to take a look.
+PR [here](https://github.com/sentimentxyz/protocol/pull/237).

+## Lead Senior Watson
+Fixed.